stephenslab/EbayesThresh/README.md

 ## Credits

-The *EbayesThresh* software package was originally developed by Bernard
-W. Silverman and Ludger Evers, with extensions introduced by Kan Xu while at the University of Chicago Department of Statistics.
+The *EbayesThresh* software package was originally developed by Bernard W. Silverman and Ludger Evers, with extensions introduced by Kan Xu and Matthew Stephens in the Department of Statistics at the University of Chicago.